ArthurGareginyan/space_to_underscore/README.md

 > **Note!** To recursively replace underscores with spaces instead of spaces with underscores, follow the same steps, but using the `underscore_to_space.sh` file instead of `space_to_underscore.sh`.

-1. Before you run the script, you must set the script executable permission:
+1. Before you run the script, you must set the script executable permission.
+This is done only once, before the very first run of the script.
 ```
 chmod +x space_to_underscore.sh
 ```